-Group 30 tables at local street fairs, has staffed 24-hour vigils at San Quentin, conducts write-a-thons, and has put on major fundraisers.
+Group 30 tables at local street fairs, visits death row at San Quentin, conducts write-a-thons, and has put on major fundraisers.
 We are currently working on the following issues and campaigns:

 Amnesty USA Group 30 has been around since the mid 1970s-no one is quite sure just when it was founded, since none of the founding members is still with the group.
 A core of members have been around since the early 1980s, though, and the collective memory of the group is long and strong.